 Fiberglass is a synthetic plastic in fiber-reinforced plastic; it is also known as glass-reinforced plastic (GRP) or glass fiber reinforced plastic (GFRP).
-Fiberglass is also termed as human-made vitreous fibers, which are a sub-group of human-made mineral fibers.
+Fiberglass is also termed human-made vitreous fibers, which are a sub-group of human-made mineral fibers.

 Fiberglass can be molded into various shapes and forms due to its characteristic properties, and nowadays, it is widely used for building purposes, roofing, piping, and have other applications.
 (1)

-What Fiberglass can Do To the Skin?
+What Fiberglass Can Do To the Skin?

 You cannot even think that what Fiberglass can do to your skin and other organs if not treated within time and with due care.